L Brands (NYSE:LB) Price Target Increased to $57.00 by Analysts at Credit Suisse Group

-L Brands (NYSE:LB) had its target price boosted by analysts at Credit Suisse Group from $47.00 to $57.00 in a research note issued to investors on Friday, Benzinga reports.
-The firm currently has a “neutral” rating on the specialty retailer’s stock.
-Credit Suisse Group’s price target suggests a potential upside of 8.86% from the stock’s current price.
+L Brands (NYSE:LB) had its price target hoisted by Credit Suisse Group from $47.00 to $57.00 in a research note released on Friday morning, Price Targets.com reports.
+The firm currently has a neutral rating on the specialty retailer’s stock.

-L Brands (NYSE:LB) last posted its quarterly earnings data on Tuesday, February 23rd.
-The specialty retailer reported $3.03 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.91 by $0.12.
+L Brands (NYSE:LB) last released its earnings results on Tuesday, February 23rd.
+The specialty retailer reported $3.03 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $2.91 by $0.12.
 L Brands had a negative net margin of 1.77% and a negative return on equity of 37.40%.
-During the same quarter in the prior year, the company posted $1.88 earnings per share.
-On average, sell-side analysts forecast that L Brands will post 3.12 earnings per share for the current fiscal year.
+During the same period in the previous year, the firm earned $1.88 earnings per share.
+On average, equities analysts forecast that L Brands will post 3.12 earnings per share for the current fiscal year.

-Several hedge funds have recently bought and sold shares of LB.
-Optimum Investment Advisors bought a new position in shares of L Brands in the 4th quarter worth approximately $26,000.
-Flagship Private Wealth LLC purchased a new stake in L Brands in the fourth quarter worth $28,000.
-International Assets Investment Management LLC bought a new position in L Brands in the fourth quarter worth $30,000.
-Chiron Capital Management LLC purchased a new position in L Brands during the third quarter valued at $35,000.
-Finally, Liberty Wealth Management LLC bought a new stake in shares of L Brands during the 4th quarter valued at $37,000.
+Hedge funds have recently modified their holdings of the business.
+LPL Financial LLC increased its stake in L Brands by 68.9% in the 3rd quarter.
+LPL Financial LLC now owns 33,662 shares of the specialty retailer’s stock valued at $1,071,000 after buying an additional 13,735 shares during the last quarter.
+Victory Capital Management Inc. increased its stake in shares of L Brands by 0.9% during the 4th quarter.
+Victory Capital Management Inc. now owns 833,328 shares of the specialty retailer’s stock worth $30,991,000 after purchasing an additional 7,055 shares during the last quarter.
+ExodusPoint Capital Management LP acquired a new position in shares of L Brands during the 3rd quarter worth about $494,000.
+Connor Clark & Lunn Investment Management Ltd. increased its stake in shares of L Brands by 46.9% during the 3rd quarter.
+Connor Clark & Lunn Investment Management Ltd. now owns 1,112,030 shares of the specialty retailer’s stock worth $35,374,000 after purchasing an additional 355,089 shares during the last quarter.
+Finally, Cambridge Investment Research Advisors Inc. increased its stake in shares of L Brands by 25.2% during the 4th quarter.
+Cambridge Investment Research Advisors Inc. now owns 240,318 shares of the specialty retailer’s stock worth $8,937,000 after purchasing an additional 48,347 shares during the last quarter.
 Hedge funds and other institutional investors own 76.09% of the company’s stock.

 L Brands, Inc operates as a specialty retailer of women's intimate and other apparel, personal care, and beauty and home fragrance products.
 The company operates in three segments: Victoria's Secret, Bath & Body Works, and Victoria's Secret and Bath & Body Works International.
 Its products include bras and panties, loungewear, athletic attire, shower gels and lotions, aromatherapy, soaps and sanitizers, and body care accessories.